rstudio/education.rstudio.com/content/blog/2020-07-01-learning-learnr/index.md

 2. The runtime is `shiny_prerendered`.

-3. There is some learnr-related setup code.
+3. There are some `learnr`-related setup code.

 4. There are `knitr` chunks which have custom options such as `exercise`.